There’re a few things in life worthwhile to do like our life depends on it.

 7 million people are enjoying a book summary.

-Use budgeting tips outlined in this post to cross check the healthy money habits you’re building.
+Use the budgeting tips outlined in this post to cross-check the healthy money habits you’re building.

 Each budgeting tip will help you live below your means and stick to your budget.

 Begin with one or two bad money habits you want to fix.
-The effect will spill over to other areas positively.
+The effect will spill over to other areas in a positive way.

 Do it like your life depends on it with intensity and purpose.